What is Class 4 Impact Resistance for Roofing Shingles?

 Impact Resistant Shingles Protect Your Roof

-Hail can seriously compromise the integrity of roof and allow water to infiltrate the home.
+Hail can seriously compromise the integrity of a roof and allow water to infiltrate the home.
 Leaks can lead to mold, mildew, and other damage that could require expensive repairs down the road.
 Care and attention to your roof will help ensure it stays in great shape for years to come.
 Considering roof shingles rated Class 3 or Class 4 can greatly reduce the risk of damage to your home during extreme weather events like hailstorms.